ietf-wg-acme/acme/draft-ietf-acme-acme.md

     "nonce": "JHb54aT_KTXBWQOzGYkt9A",
     "url": "https://example.com/acme/authz/1234/0"
   }),
-  "payload": base64url({
+  "payload": base64url({}),
-    "keyAuthorization": "evaGxfADs...62jcerQ"
-  }),
   "signature": "Q1bURgJoEslbD1c5...3pYdSMLio57mQNN4"
 }
 ~~~~~~~~~~

-On receiving a response, the server MUST verify that the key authorization in
+On receiving a response, the server constructs and stores the key authorization
-the response matches the "token" value in the challenge and the client's account
+from the challenge "token" value and the current client account key.
-key.
-If they do not match, then the server MUST return an HTTP error in
-response to the POST request in which the client sent the challenge.

 Given a challenge/response pair, the server verifies the client's control of the
 domain by verifying that the resource was provisioned as expected.